 2. Team Feedback

 When you manage a remote team, having great communication tools sometimes isn’t enough.
-In case you need a quick feedback or want to check out the current team’s sentiment, here are the best tools for you.
+In case you need quick feedback or want to check out the current team’s sentiment, here are the best tools for you.

 Chimp or Champ

 Although Chimp or Champ is not exactly an app, it can be super useful to manage remote teams.
 Imagine an online suggestion box.
 It allows your team to provide helpful feedback and quickly check on their level of happiness.

 Want to find the perfect time for the next team meeting or the opinion about a new decision?
 Doodle is a perfect tool to send out short polls of any kind and get a quick response.